pflaeging/gubernat/tests/Readme.md

 # Test Apps for ingress!

+## NEWS

+Our first attempt on Raspbian (Raspberry PI 4)!

+After this you have a running kubernetes cluster on a Raspbi!

+## install

 At first be sure that you are logged in in your cluster:
 ```shell
 [peter@gubernat]~% kubectl config get-contexts